Akhilesh Yadav leading in Karhal | Politics

 Akhilesh Yadav leading in Karhal

-Yadav secured 29,708 votes so far while his nearest rival Union Minister SP Singh Baghel got 10,763 votes, according to the Election Commission.Karhal seat is considered as a stronghold of the SP.
-Yadav has so far got 69.57 per cent votes while Baghel got 25.21 per cent votes.
+Yadav had secured 48,379 votes so far while his nearest rival Union Minister SP Singh Baghel got 19,243 votes, according to the Election Commission.Karhal seat is considered as a stronghold of the SP.
+Yadav has so far got 67.15 per cent votes while Baghel got 26.71 per cent votes.

 - Country: